 This is a new state park in a canyon with the John Day River.
 A great place for a picnic and it has a great small campground.
-It has a couple of hiking trails, most of them follow the John Day River.
+It has a couple of hiking trails, most of which follow the John Day River.

 Bend is one of the most fun cities in Oregon.
 It has a great historic city center filled with breweries and a beautiful park.
 It’s also a great place for some fun outdoor adventures like kayaking, visiting volcanoes and lava caves.

 Where to stay?

 Where to stay if you want to visit John Day Fossil Beds National Monument?
+Here are some recommendations:

-– Spok’n Hostel in Mitchell.
+- Spok’n Hostel in Mitchell.
 This is a white church converted as a hostel.
 There’s a dorm with multiple beds, but they also have some private rooms with shared bathrooms.
-The owners are really friendly have a lot of tips for great sights in the area.
+The owners are really friendly and have a lot of tips for great sights in the area.

 These are my tips for visiting John Day Fossil Beds National Monument in Oregon!
 Do you have any questions?
 Let me know by leaving a comment below.